 Our built and natural environment contributes to people's quality of life and makes the district a more attractive place in which to live and invest.
 We want to connect people and places, improve air quality and be resilient in the face of extreme weather, as well as helping people reduce waste and recycle more.

-Well planned places and

-Better infrastructure for our
+- a.
+Well planned places and sustainable communities. - b.
+Better infrastructure for our communities. - c.

-communities.

 People have access to greenspaces including appropriate sports and leisure opportunities.